Rishabhrj03/test101/README.md

-Here's a professional version of the README file:
 Company Rating & Review Application

-This application allows users to rate and review companies.
-It consists of both frontend and backend components, which need to be set up and run separately.
+This repository contains the code for a Company Rating & Review application, which includes both frontend and backend components.
+Follow the steps below to set up and run the application locally.
 Prerequisites

-Before setting up the application, ensure you have the following installed:
+Before you begin, ensure you have the following installed:

-    Node.js (with npm)
+    Node.js (includes npm)
     MongoDB (or access to a MongoDB instance)

+Getting Started
-Setting Up the Frontend
+Frontend Setup

     Navigate to the frontend directory: